 For manufacturers seeking to thrive in an Industry 4.0 world, digitally enabling the workforce may be an excellent first step, facilitating better collaboration, innovative products and a better customer experience.READ WHITEPAPER

 It’s not easy to conceive of new ways of running your manufacturing operations.
-It’s harder still to engage your organization in a program of disruptive change, particularly if the process and technology is advancing manufacturing to new levels expected with Industry 4.0 strategies.
+But it might advance manufacturing to new levels expected with Industry 4.0 strategies.

 Establishing a continuous testing ecosystem helps deploy both rapid upgrades to the AI platform and continuous changes to enterprise IT assets.

 Many companies found they had to upgrade the infrastructure supporting the “path to consumption” value chain, and turned to digital to accomplish this.

 Industry 4.0 is challenging businesses to rethink the supply chain, which can now deliver capabilities beyond the mundane operating functions of the past.